Sebastian Pechmann's ORCID logo (https://orcid.org/0000-0002-4356-9470) research laboratory.

 Bienvenue!
 Welcome!

-Updated on 18 Oct 2024
+Updated on 18 Nov 2024

 We are a multi-disciplinary research laboratory with unquenchable interest and broad expertise in computational biology, protein homeostasis, systems engineering, neuroscience, and evolution.
 The overarching focus of our research centers on modeling protein homeostasis in health, aging, and neurodegeneration.